 By Brianne Dela Cruz; Gather & Grow

 Growing up in a family of eight, set at the backdrop of a farming and ranching community in Northern Wyoming, Robert Workman developed more than just a strong work ethic.
-His rural upbringing taught him self-reliance, self-empowerment, and more importantly how to serve others.
-These values are still behind the way the Barebones founder lives and works day-in and day-out.
+His rural upbringing taught him self-reliance, self-empowerment, and how to serve others.
+These values are the backbone of how the Barebones founder lives and works day-in and day-out.

 In reflecting upon his younger years in life he recalls the moment he first discovered his life purpose.

-How he’s served others has changed throughout his life and career, but his core purpose has always remained the same.
-Robert lives by the motto of: Do good.
+The way in which Robert has served others has changed throughout his life and career, but his core purpose has always remained the same.
+Robert lives by the motto: Do good.
 Get good.
 The simple, yet resounding message he shares with the world is: “When you do good from your heart, magic happens, and the goodness comes right back.”

 Robert (right) and his brother, David

 In young adulthood, Robert remembers a time he was enlisted to build a corral around a pasture.
-That project taught him just how important it was to always do a good job, regardless if anyone was watching.
-He understood that if he built the fence well enough, that it would stand and serve its purpose from forty to sixty years.
+That project taught him just how important it was to do a good job regardless of anyone watching.
+He understood that if he built the fence well enough, it would stand and serve its purpose for forty to sixty years.
 He took pride in his work and accomplished his task to near perfection.
 Robert is proud to say that fence lasted for almost 50 years.
-The strong work ethic Robert developed in his youth led him to start and grow a number of highly successful and positively impactful companies later in life.
+The strong work ethic Robert developed in his youth led him to start and grow several highly successful and positively impactful companies later in life.

-As Robert grew, he excelled at entrepreneurship through a myriad of businesses, but his work has always been rooted in giving back.
-After selling his first business, which was an arts and crafts store named Provo Craft, he delved full-time into his true passion: philanthropic work.
-This inspired Robert to found Tifie, a company that helps marginalized individuals meet their own basic needs and achieve economic independence through enterprise.
-It is a company that continues to help thousands of people whether they be poverty-stricken families in Africa, or entire communities recovering from natural disasters around the world.
+As Robert grew, he excelled at entrepreneurship through businesses, but his work has always been rooted in giving back.
+After selling his first business, an arts and crafts store named Provo Craft, he delved full-time into his true passion: philanthropic work.
+This work inspired Robert to found Tifie, a company that helps marginalized individuals meet their own basic needs and achieve economic independence through enterprise.
+Tifie continues to help thousands of people, whether they be poverty-stricken families or entire communities recovering from natural disasters.

 Bhimtar community assembles Barebones shelters